 We are an innovative, community-based provider of mental health services since 1969.

-In the video below, Jill Wiedemann-West, our CEO, and Chad Saunders, a member of our board of directors, describe our humble beginnings more than 50 years ago and how that shaped who we are today.
-Today our 60+ mental health and substance use programs help members of our community, including those who are the most vulnerable, find hope and solutions through high-quality integrated mental health care.
+View the video of Jill Wiedemann-West, our CEO, and Chad Saunders, a member of our board of directors, describing our humble beginnings more than 50 years ago and how that shaped who we are today.
+Today we operate 20 mental health and substance use programs to help members of our community, including those who are the most vulnerable, find hope and solutions through high-quality integrated mental health care.

 We recognize that mental health affects – and is affected by – many other aspects of life.
 We are committed to designing a system of care rather than isolated services.